JamesChampionGitHub/TTYSH/README.md

 Turn the Arch Linux Console and tty into a blazingly fast and minimal Linux desktop.

-For too long the TTY has been dismissed as the part of Linux where the Linux user shouldn't be because it lacks a graphical environment.
 TTYSH is a script that gives the TTY back to the user.
 Using automation and the Linux framebuffer, TTYSH turns your TTY into a full "desktop" with a graphical web browser, video playback, image viewing, just to name a few, and all of this is possible without a graphical environment.